userexperior-technologies/integration-guide/docs/ios.md

         UserExperior.pauseRecording()
     ```

+**Resume Recording:**
-Resume Recording This API resumes the recording if it is paused.
+ This API resumes the recording if it is paused.

 -   For Objective-C